aaryankotharii/Corona-Widget/README.md

  <img src ="Assets/Widgets.png"  />
  </p>

  Widgets can be made in three sizes, namely : small , medium and large.
-Users can their preferred size of widget on their choice of location in the homescreen.
+Users can use their preferred size of widget on their choice of location in the homescreen.

  # Preview